 Mrs. Frederick also has a customs broker license and district permit for the Mobile, Alabama port.
 Mrs. Frederick has also expanded her practice to include international trade and customs advice, appeals, and litigation of disputes.

-Mrs. Frederick is a frequent speaker on a variety of subjects, including the following:
+Mrs. Frederick has spoken on a variety of subjects, including the following:

 Speaker, November 6, 2015: Sterling Education Services – 10th Annual Employment Law: Beyond the Basics: Topics: FLSA Wage & Hour Crackdown and Termination Best Practices